HarisGodil/twoidiotsonekeyboard/README.md

 I think '.' is a more useful key to have

+I'm not super happy about any of the above quirks, so if you have any suggestions, let me know.

 ## Warnings

 This will probably destory your existing tmux conf, so please stash that